-- Take the left over dough and form strips by ether rolling the dough and cutting strips or take little pieces of the dough, form 'snakes' and press them flat (that is what I, and most Dutch people do).
+- Take the leftover dough and form strips by either rolling the dough and cutting strips or take little pieces of the dough, form 'snakes', and press them flat (that is what I, and most Dutch people do).

 - Lay the strips on your pie and seal them together by pressing the ends to your crust.

-- Brush the left over egg over te top and bake the pie for about 60 minutes until golden.
+- Brush the leftover egg over the top and bake the pie for about 60 minutes until golden.

 - If you want the most traditional pie you can add 60 grams of (rum) soaked

 raisins or currants to the apples before baking.